astroDimitrios/git-working-practices/index.md

 9. Tidy up your branches

-During this workshop you will practice collaborating using a similar albeit simplified process on your own and others repositories.
+During this workshop you will practice collaborating using a similar albeit simplified process on a test repository your instructors have set up.
 By the end of the course you should have the skills and knowledge to decide what working practices are best for you and your team.